w9n/garden/docs/examples/simple-project.md

 ## Module configuration

 Now, let's turn to our services.
-Services live inside [modules](../reference/glossary.md#Module), and each module has it's own `garden.yml` configuration file.
+Services live inside [modules](../reference/glossary.md#Module), and each module has its own `garden.yml` configuration file.

 We'll start with the module for the `node-service`: